Tructivity/Tructivity-Blog/articles/how-to-use-tructivity/index.md

 The process: download the Tructivity Mind Map prompt from [this link](https://drive.google.com/file/d/1kHOEbW4GrJOtrGKmUjQ9fPJUrf6YQjhi/view), paste it into your AI assistant as the first message, then send whatever content you want mapped — your notes on the Krebs cycle, a chapter of a textbook, the entire text of a research article.
 The AI returns a structured JSON output.
 Copy it, go to the Mind Maps page, long-press the **+** button, and your mind map appears instantly.

 Because the AI generation happens in the assistant you're already using, there's no usage cap and no additional cost.
 Free tiers of all major AI assistants work.
-Paid tiers produce more reliable output with fewer formatting errors.

 You can then share the finished mind map two ways: export the JSON file so a classmate who has Tructivity can import and view the interactive map, or share it as an image for anyone who doesn't have the app.